-By targeting this proposed credit to Redistributors that provide external distribution of NYSE American Trades in a display-only product, the Exchange believes that this proposed fee decrease would provide an incentive for Redistributors to make the NYSE BQT market data product available to its customers.
-Specifically, if a data recipient is interested in subscribing to NYSE BQT and relies on a Redistributor to obtain market data products from the Exchange, that data recipient would need its Redistributor to redistribute NYSE BQT.
-Currently, Redistributors that redistribute NYSE American market data products do not necessarily also make NYSE BQT available.
-Because data recipients that use NYSE BQT do so for display-only use, and therefore would use the NYSE American Trades market data product for display-only use, the Exchange believes that this proposed fee decrease for Redistributors of NYSE American Trades would provide an incentive for Redistributors to make NYSE BQT available to its customers, which will increase the availability of NYSE BQT to a larger potential population of data recipients.23
+By targeting this proposed credit to Redistributors that provide external distribution of NYSE Trades in a display-only product, the Exchange believes that this proposed fee decrease would provide an incentive for Redistributors to make the NYSE BQT market data product available to its customers.
+Specifically, if a data recipient is interested in subscribing to NYSE BOT and relies on a Redistributor to obtain market data products from the Exchange, that data recipient would need its Redistributor to redistribute NYSE BQT.
+Currently, Redistributors that redistribute NYSE market data products do not necessarily also make NYSE BQT available.
+Because data recipients that use NYSE BQT do so for display-only use, and therefore would use the NYSE Trades market data product for display-only use, the Exchange believes that this proposed fee decrease for Redistributors of NYSE

+Trades would provide an incentive for Redistributors to make NYSE BQT available to its customers, which will increase the availability of NYSE BQT to a larger potential population of data recipients.

-One-Month Free Trial-All NYSE American Market Data Products
+One-Month Free Trial-All NYSE Market Data Products

-The Exchange proposes a one-month free trial for any firm that subscribes to a particular NYSE American market data product for the first time.
-As proposed, a first-time subscriber would be any firm that has not previously subscribed to a particular NYSE American market data product listed on the Fee Schedule.
-As proposed, a first-time subscriber of a particular NYSE American market data produce [sic] would not be charged the Access Fee, Non-Display Fee, any applicable Professional and Non-Professional User Fee, and Redistribution Fee for that product for one calendar month.
-For example, a firm that currently subscribes to NYSE American BBO would be eligible to receive a free onemonth trial of NYSE American Trades, whether in a display-only format or for non-display use.
-On the other hand, a firm that currently pays an Access Fee and receives NYSE American BBO for non-display use would not be eligible to receive a free one-month trial of NYSE American BBO in a display-only format.
-The proposed free trial would be for the first full calendar month following the date a subscriber is approved to receive trial access to the particular NYSE American market data product.
+The Exchange proposes a one-month free trial for any firm that subscribes to a particular NYSE market data product for the first time.
+As proposed, a firsttime subscriber would be any firm that has not previously subscribed to a particular NYSE market data product listed on the Fee Schedule.
+As proposed, a first-time subscriber of a particular NYSE market data product would not be charged the Access Fee, Non-Display Fee, any applicable Professional and Non-Professional User Fee, and Redistribution Fee for that product for one calendar month.
+For example, a firm that currently subscribes to NYSE BBO would be eligible to receive a free one-month trial of NYSE Trades, whether in a displayonly format or for non-display use.
+On the other hand, a firm that currently pays an Access Fee and receives NYSE BBO for non-display use would not be eligible to receive a free one-month trial of NYSE BBO in a display-only format.
+The proposed free trial would be for the first full calendar month following the date a subscriber is approved to receive trial access to the particular NYSE market data product.
 The Exchange would provide the one-month free trial for each particular product to each subscriber once.

-The Exchange believes that providing a one-month free trial to NYSE American market data products listed on the Fee Schedule would enable potential subscribers to determine whether a particular NYSE American market data product provides value to their business models before fully committing to expend development and implementation costs related to the receipt of that product and is intended to encourage increased use of the Exchange's market data products by defraying some of the development and implementation costs subscribers would ordinarily have to expend before using a product.
+The Exchange believes that providing a one-month free trial to NYSE market data products listed on the Fee Schedule would enable potential subscribers to determine whether a particular NYSE market data product provides value to their business models before fully committing to expend development and implementation costs related to the receipt of that product, and is intended to encourage increased use of the Exchange's market data products by defraying some of the development and implementation costs subscribers would ordinarily have to expend before using a product.